Alonso-del-Arte/chess/doc/Variants.md

 queens.

-What is much less clear to me is what happens if there are no valid pawn moves while the move stricture applies.
-Two possibilities suggest themselves:
+What is much less clear to me is what happens if there are no valid pawn moves for either side while the move stricture applies.
+Two possibilities suggest
+themselves:

 * Regard it as a stalemate, thus ending the game.
 * Or allow other pieces to be moved, thus letting the game go on.

-I have not yet verified how this stalling would occur.
+I have verified, thanks to Tavon Strange, that such stalling can occur in this variant.
+Also thanks to Christopher Woods for his help researching this variant.

 The main difficulty for playing on a physical board might be if the first promotion is to a queen.